mhamrah/akka-docker-cluster-example/README.md

 Run ```bin/dockerize``` to run sbt native packager to create a distribution and build a docker container named _clustering_.

-Run
+To launch the first node, which will be the seed node:

 ```
 $ docker run -i -t -name seed clustering
 ```

-to launch a seed node and run
+To add a member to the cluster:

 ```
 $ docker run -name c1 -link seed:seed -i -t clustering
 ```

-to add a member to the cluster.